 One of the hardest parts of onboarding is getting to know coworkers and learning who does what in the organization (not to mention remembering names!).
 A scavenger hunt is a great way to ease the get-to-know-you process for new hires.
 Using org chart software like Pingboard, you can create a game that tasks employees with searching for people in specific departments, filtering by different attributes, hobbies, and more.

-Create a better onboarding experience by adding your employee data to this org chart template!
+Create a better onboarding experience and connect your workforce with Pingboard.
+Add your employee data to get started!

 Like the idea, but unsure of where to start?
 We put together an onboarding scavenger hunt list that you can download here for free!